eftimovK/BioSensor-Readout/README.md

 Usually the driver should be installed together with the SDK, but can be downloaded separately according to the *'Getting Started Guide'*-manual found in *'ADuCM350BBCZ - SDK\Eval-ADUCM350EBZ\doc'*

 If the firmware is already on the microcontroller, connect PC to the emulator board via USB and run the GUI.
-Otherwise, beforing attempting to connect within the GUI for any measurements, open the **BiosensorScript** project within the IAR environment, then build, and download the firmware. \
+Otherwise, before attempting to connect within the GUI for any measurements, open the **BiosensorScript** project within the IAR environment, then build, and download the firmware. \
 **For this, make sure the SDK is installed.** If the files in this repository do not work, obtain the SDK installer from the [ADuCM350 website](https://www.analog.com/en/lp/001/aducm350-design-resources.html).

 ## Processing measurement data